platformsh/platformsh-docs/docs/src/configuration/routes/_index.md

 ## Route limits

-1. Non-default ports (other than `80` and `443`) aren't supported and can't be included in routes configuration.

-1. You can use one [Let's Encrypt certificate per environment](/configuration/routes/https.md).
-Let’s Encrypt has a limit of 100 hostnames per certificate.
-If you try to add more than that some of them will fail to get an SSL certificate.
+- {{% reuse_le_limitations %}}

-1. As a general rule we recommend keeping the defined routes under 100.
+- As a general rule we recommend keeping the defined routes under 100.

 The full list of generated route information is often much larger than what's literally specified in the `routes.yaml` file.
 By default all HTTPS routes will be duplicated to create also an HTTP to HTTPS redirect route.